skovy/skovy.dev/content/blog/hello-gatsby-goodbye-medium/index.md

 - **Additional types of content**.
 I also have a few projects and podcast episodes.
 Many times I write about specific projects, or discuss them on an episode or vice versa.
-  I wanted to have all the content in one place to easily jump between potentially relevant information.
+  I wanted to have all the content in one place to easily jump between potentially related information.
 - **Experiment and learn**.
 Specifically, I wanted to use and explore things like Gatsby, GraphQL and Netlify.
 - **Medium's Paywall**.
 I misunderstood Medium's curated content and of course selected the option to have it "recommended by curators."
-What I did not realize at the time was that it would then be behind Medium's paywall.
+What I did not realize at the time was that it would then be behind Medium's paywall
   (this has since been made much clearer, but left me a bit annoyed).
   This is a minor factor but made me realize I'm trading control and the experience while reading the content for ease of distribution.